spence-s/FCC-Raleigh-javascript-class/05:create-react-app.md

 30 Days of React will help you cement and explain the knowledge we cover here.
 If this is your first time learning React, you will need a lot more work than just this class to remember all the concepts and what not.
 I will also be referencing some examples and well worded explanatiions from there as well throughout this class/course/blogpost/ whatever the hell this is.

+Create-react-app is talked about it chapter 12 of the e-book, but the explanations for the moving parts of React that come before that are very very good.

 next well start diving into some react code itself!
+I reccomend reading the first 4 chapters of the e-book before moving forward.

 [next >>](./06: Comppnents, Classes, and Elements.md)